AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/multiple-rows-in-database-for-same-entity.md

 ---
 title: There are multiple rows in database for the same entity
-description: This article provides a solution to the issue where in the database there are multiple rows for the same entity ID.
+description: This article provides a solution to the issue where there are multiple rows for the same entity ID in the database.
 feature: Catalog Management, Categories, Services, Storefront
 role: Developer
 ---
 # Multiple rows in the database for the same entity

-This article provides a solution to the issue where in the database there are multiple rows for the same entity ID.
+This article provides a solution to the issue where there are multiple rows for the same entity ID in the database.

 ## Affected products and versions: